 Field-hunting tip

-Look in skarn and altered volcanic rocks country — that is the host setting where bitikleite typically forms.
+Look in skarn and altered volcanic rocks country, the host setting where bitikleite typically forms.
 If you start seeing wadalite, lakargiite, calcite in float, you are in the right ground.
 Field specimens usually show a dodecahedral crystals habit, so train your eye for that shape before scanning the outcrop.